mumoshu/node-detacher/README.md

 # node-detacher

-`node-detacher` is a Kubernetes controller that watches for `Unschedulable` nodes and immediately detach them from the corresponding `AutoScaling Groups` before they, and their pods, go offline.
+`node-detacher` is a Kubernetes controller that watches for unschedulable nodes and immediately detach them from the corresponding target groups and classical load balancers before they, and their pods, go offline.

-This is generally useful when:
+This is generally useful when you expose your nodes via

-- You expose your nodes via ALBs managed by `aws-alb-ingress-controller`
+- ALBs managed by `aws-alb-ingress-controller`
-- You expose your nodes via ELBs managed by `type: LoadBalancer` services
+- ELBs managed by `type: LoadBalancer` services
-- You expose your nodes via `NodePort` and provisions ELBs outside of Kubernetes with e.g. Terraform or CloudFormation
+- `NodePort` and provisions ELBs outside of Kubernetes with e.g. Terraform or CloudFormation

-and
+`node-detacher` avoids downtime after the EC2 instance is terminated and before ELB(s) finally stops sending traffic.

-- You runs any TCP server behind services whose `externalTrafficPolicy` is set to `Local`
+It is even more useful when you run any TCP server behind services whose `externalTrafficPolicy` is set to `Local`.
+In that case, `node-detacher` avoids downtime after all the pods on the node terminated and before ELB(s) finally stops sending traffic to the node.

 > Why `externalTrafficPolicy: Local`?
 >